meta-monad/intel-chipsim/README.md

 # Intel Chipsim

 The goal of this project is to to simulate legacy Intel CPUs.
 The current focus is the intel 8008, but in the future it may expand to include the 8080 and 8086.
-Some information regarding the intel 8008's operation can be found under [i8008.md](i8008.md).

 ## Usage